CMACH508/cs230/README.md

 The input image should be scaled to 28*28, normalized to [0,1], and set to numpy float32 type.

 * Inference:
-predict the categories of the 10 images
+Predict the categories of the 10 images

 * For output:
-classification result and confidence of the 10 images
+The output is the classification result and corresponding confidence